saltict/availproject.github.io/docs/node/0030-avail-archive-node.md

 ---
 id: avail-archive-node
-title: Run an Archive Node
+title: How to Run an Archive Node
 sidebar_label: Run an Archive Node
 description: Learn how to run a archive node
 keywords: